wiicode/cybersecurity-framework/bronze-training/supply-chain-security/principles-supply-chain-security/ii-establish-control.md

 ### **Set goals**

 Establish supply chain security awareness and education for appropriate staff.
-[NCSC and CPNI awareness materials](https://www.cpni.gov.uk/security-awareness-campaigns) may be useful.

 ### **Information sharing**

 Promote and adopt the sharing of security information across your supply chain to enable better understanding and anticipation of emerging security attacks.
-The [Cyber Security Information Sharing Partnership](https://www.ncsc.gov.uk/section/keep-up-to-date/cisp) (CiSP) is a great example of a free cyber security information sharing service.

----

 ## 9\.
 Provide support for security incidents